ennisseo/Sportsee_OCP12/README.md

     `npm start`

-You should now be able to access the site by going to http://localhost:3000 in your web browser.
+You should now be able to access the site by going to http://localhost:3000 in your web browser (note that it might be another port if your backend is already running on port 3000).